-Dog and Cat Common Diseases And Their Associated Ribbon Colors
+Dog and Cat Common Diseases, Animal Causes, And Their Associated Ribbon Colors

-As a dog and cat parent, it is important to recognize the signs and symptoms of common illnesses so you can seek vetirinary help for your favorite canine and feline friend as soon as possible.
+As a dog and cat parent, it is important to be aware of common domestic pet illnesses in order to seek veterinary help for your favorite canine and/or feline as soon as possible.
 The following diseases and medical conditions most common to dogs and cats are listed below.

 New Animal Ribbons Coming Soon!